 Each morning I (try to) read the daily Oswald Chambers devotion, which is a classic Christian devotion book and is also found online (utmost.org).
-This year my BHH (better half of my heart) and I both decided to (try to) read through the Bible in a year, by using the reading plan found at the bottom of the utmost.org daily devotion.
+This year my husband and I both decided to (try to) read through the Bible in a year, by using the reading plan found at the bottom of the utmost.org daily devotion.
 Having it online and laid out so concisely makes it easier to (try to) stay devoted.

 In accordance to that plan, I’ve been reading through The Book of Psalms since July 11th.
 And today, again, September 3rd, there were more: Psalm 140-142.
 I knew that psalms had to do with singing/songs/worship.
 But I hadn’t known how long it would take to read through The Book of Psalms on a reading plan, or how doing so might affect me.
 I am starting to understand how big of a role music plays in our relationship with God, and in healing the brokenness of that relationship.

 If you have been following along, here, you will see that I reference songs often.
-I even wrote one.
-Well, it was like a song, anyway.
 I think reading Psalms each morning has had a lot to do with this focus.

 Then I got sick from PTSD and things changed further.
 Crawling back out of that hole was nearly impossible.
 Being told by therapists that I was choosing to feel anxious ticked me off further.
 Who would CHOOSE this?
 When I am flared, in fight or flight, I do not feel like I have those (choices).
 It feels like everything is just happening on its own and like my life is completely out of my own control.